- Off road parking

 The garden is situated right on the riverbank, and is a wonderful spot in which to relax with a drink after a day spent sightseeing.

 Gloucester Docks is a short distance from The Lock House, and offers some lively attractions including award winning museums, restaurants, bars, cafes and shops, and traditional shipbuilding.

 Gloucester's many attractions, parks, stunning countryside and honey coloured Cotswold villages are all within easy reach of this wonderful holiday property.

 Three bedrooms: 2 x double, 1 x twin.
 Bathroom with roll-top bath, large shower cubicle, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Fully fitted kitchen.
 Sitting room with open fire.
-Dining room.
-Living/breakfast room overlooking the River Severn.
+Living room.
+Dining/breakfast room overlooking the River Severn.

-- Gas central heating with open fire in the sitting room
+- Gas central heating with open fire ( starter pack of smokeless coal for the fire) in the sitting room

 - Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV, DVD, stereo/CD player, WiFi, library of books, games and DVDs